Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "She made it out?"

-*"Cally*’s lifeboats are a couple thousand klicks east of here, but she did indeed make it out," Costello confirmed.
+"*Cally*’s lifeboats are a couple thousand klicks east of here, but she did indeed make it out," Costello confirmed.
 "Unfortunately, none of the officers did.
 Powell’s promoted her to second lieutenant.
 She’s in charge out there until we can establish superiority in the region and bring them home."

 Warhorse nodded and, for the first time since he’d learned about the Caledonia, bounced on the balls of his feet.
 No smile yet, but that was okay.